-► New brand Lynk & Co unveils first model
+► New Lynk & Co 01 to be made in Europe

-Lynk & Co’s first car, the 01, is a small stylish SUV that’s technically similar to the upcoming Volvo XC40 SUV.
-The 01 shares the XC40’s new CMA (Compact Modular Architecture) platform, including electrical architecture, engines and many of its advanced safety systems.
+Technically the 01 is very similar to the well-regarded Volvo XC40 SUV.
+It shares the XC40’s CMA platform, hybrid drivetrains and many of its advanced safety systems.

 Although the company is Chinese owned, Lynk & Co cars are designed and engineered in Volvo’s hometown of Gothenburg.
 Many senior executives are ex-Volvo and much of the technology – including the new CMA platform – is shared with Volvo.
 Cars should be technically ‘state of the art’, particularly with regards to active and passive safety.

 All cars have a large 10.1-inch configurable central touchscreens and telematics that are always connected to the internet and the car’s own cloud.
-A dedicated app allows the owner to monitor and control many of the car’s features remotely.
-Buying, sharing, organising servicing, and reselling can all be done digitally.
+A dedicated app allows the owner to monitor and control many of the car’s features remotely, while notifications for getting the 01 serviced will also be shared over-the-air.
+There’s even an on-board social media camera to capture passengers’ TikTok telegenics.

 What’s this about car sharing?
 Is it a key focus of the brand?